ccardea/osy-site/yoga/8-limbs.md

 By practicing the limbs of yoga, [and with] the elimination of impurity, [there arises] the illumination of understanding leading to discernment [of self from not-self] by the faculty of discrimination.

 #### Discussion
-*Viveka-khyāteḥ*, that is the ability to differentiate the self and the not-self by the faculty of discrimination, is the end game of the ancient yoga practice.
+*Viveka-khyāteḥ*, that is, the ability to differentiate the self and the not-self by the faculty of discrimination, is the end game of the ancient yoga practice.
 When the yogi can do this continuously, then he abides in his own-form.
 The important points are:
 1. The limbs of yoga are the methods.
 They are concerned with
 1. Elimination of impurity, and
 1. Illumination of understanding.